spark-mv/cdn/CORS.md

 **Finished with CORS configuration?
 You can [go back to enabling HolaCDN] (https://github.com/hola/cdn/blob/master/install.md#4-allow-holacdn-to-download-content)**

 ### <a name="configNginx"></a>CORS configuration for Nginx
 A sample conf statements is given below.
-Not that they have to be in the same nested level
+Note that they have to be in the same nested level
 ```
   add_header 'Access-Control-Allow-Origin' '*';
   add_header 'Access-Control-Allow-Methods' 'HEAD, POST, GET, OPTIONS';